Parking across a dropped kerb is inconsiderate and can prevent residents and businesses from getting their vehicles in or out of their driveways.

 Footway parking is defined as any vehicle parking on any area other than the carriageway, whether it be a grass verge, a footway, kerbstone, a crossover or a central reservation.

 Legislation banning footway parking throughout Greater London was made in 1974.
 Parking on the footway is not only obstructive to pedestrians, particularly disabled persons such as the blind or wheelchair bound, but is damaging to the footway surface, grass verges and underground services.
-The responsibility must rest with the motorists to park their vehicle in a safe and legal manner.
+The responsibility must rest with the motorists to park their vehicles in a safe and legal manner.

 The Highway Code, which is an advisory publication, does state that you should not park your vehicle on a footpath, pavement or cycle track.